ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.02 Intro to FLR/src/Intro_FLR.md

 \centering
 \includegraphics[keepaspectratio, height=0.8\textheight]{graphics/flr24.png}

+# Current

+- FLR 2.5.*, in continuous development
+- Changing package map, but
+    - Classes are stable
+    - New methods
+    - Code does not brake
+- Keep track of versions you used: local copies, github or packrat

+# FLR 2.6 - *Black Swan*

+\centering
+\includegraphics[keepaspectratio, height=0.8\textheight]{graphics/theeraser.jpg}

 # FLR development

 FLR is a **collaborative development project**, where distinct scientists that constitute *the FLR Core Team* work simultaneously on code, documentation, etc.

 - Development is managed through R-Forge
 - Packages on repository
-- Documentation on wiki
+- Documentation on open website
-- Funding comes from a number of EU projects (FEMS, COMMIT, EFIMAS, Fisboat, UNCOVER, JRC)
+- Funding has come from a number of EU projects (FEMS, COMMIT, EFIMAS, Fisboat, UNCOVER, JRC)

 # GNU project (http://gnu.org)